baetyl/baetyl/doc/us-en/customize/How-to-write-a-node-script-for-node-runtime.md

 ## Function Name Convention

 The name of a javascript can refer to universal naming convention, which OpenEdge does not specifically limit.
-If you want to apply a javascript to handle an MQTT message, the configuration of the Node runtime service is as follows:
+If you want to apply a javascript to handle an MQTT message, the configuration of Node runtime service is as follows:

 ```yaml
 functions: